NeXoS355/GoProjects/PerformanceAnalyzer/README.md

 - Network Cards
 - Disks

-It has the ability to monitor multiple instances of one Component.
+It has the ability to monitor multiple instances of one Component and creates a Summary at the end.

 ## Usage
 ```